-The purpose of this question as a preferred qualification is to increase the likelihood that candidates who meet the minimum qualifications, and who may bring unique or significant abilities to contribute positively to the diversity at CSU, will be selected for an interview.
+The DEI statement is designed to increase the likelihood that candidates who meet the minimum qualifications, and who may bring unique or significant abilities to contribute positively to the diversity at CSU, will be selected for an interview.
 This is so even if the candidate may be less strong in certain other areas, e.g., fewer years of experience or experience that may be less obviously applicable to CSU.